IvanJukonis/BaSP-M2023/README.md

 **DOM Manipulation**

 During week 06, we focused on the manipulation of the **DOM** and how to implement form validation using JavaScript.
 Specifically, we worked on validating the login and sign up forms, which are critical components of any web application

+## **Week 07**

+**JavaScript Async y Storage**

+During the course, we learned about **asynchronous** programming in JavaScript, using **fetch** to make asynchronous HTTP requests to an authentication API for our login and signup forms.
+We also learned about **Promises**, which allowed us to handle responses from the API and update our user interface accordingly.

+Additionally, we added **localStorage** functionality to our project.
+This allowed us to store data on the client side, including information about the user's authentication status, preferences, and settings.
+By utilizing localStorage, we were able to persist user data between sessions, providing a more seamless and user-friendly experience.

 ## **Authors**
 - Ivan Jukonis